-referred to information received from the Academy of Pedagogical Sciences and accused Serdiuchenko of intolerance, lack of professionalism, denying any mistakes in Marr's works, and opposing samokritika.
-Suslov showed a willingness to distinguish between what was ideologically wrong and right in Marrism: in a draft of his remarks he wrote that "scientific problems cannot be solved administratively" and mentioned the need to organize a diskussiia.70 But the crucial moment had already occurred three days before, when leaders of the Republic of Georgia presented Stalin with a new Encyclopedic Dictionary of the Georgian Language.
+Meanwhile, disagreements were developing among Marrists.
+Meshchaninov was still trying to keep to the middle ground, accepting that there were mistakes in Marr's doctrine, too, and that it needed creative development.
+But his position as the institutional leader was becoming shaky as radicals criticized him ever more often and openly.
+On the other hand, on 13 April 1950, Suslov received a report that referred to information received from the Academy of Pedagogical Sciences and accused Serdiuchenko of intolerance, lack of professionalism, denying any mistakes in Marr's works, and opposing samokritika.
+Suslov showed a willingness to distinguish between what was ideologically wrong and right in Marrism: in a draft of his remarks he wrote that "scientific problems cannot be solved administratively" and mentioned the need to organize a diskussiia.
+But the crucial moment had already occurred three days before, when leaders of the Republic of Georgia presented Stalin with a new Encyclopedic Dictionary of the Georgian Language.
 They also introduced him to the dictionary's editor, Arnold Chikobava.
 Probably the most open fighter against the "new doctrine on language," Chikobava had called it anti-Marxist and racist because it placed Indo-European languages higher than Georgian on the developmental scale.
-Supported by republican party leaders and enjoying a stronghold in the Georgian Academy of Sciences and the University of Tbilisi, Chikobava remained one of the few who had not yet been subdued.71
+Supported by republican party leaders and enjoying a stronghold in the Georgian Academy of Sciences and the University of Tbilisi, Chikobava remained one of the few who had not yet been subdued.
+Chikobava

 As a result of his meeting with Stalin, Chikobava got the commission to write down his views as a discussion note: "You will write, we will consider," said Stalin.
-They met two more times to discuss the text, and on 9 May 1950 the linguistic order was broken again: "In connection with the unsatisfactory state of Soviet linguistics, the editors consider it essential to organize an open diskussiia in Pravda in order to overcome, through kritika i samokritika, stagnation in the development of Soviet linguistics and to give the right direction to further scientific work in this field....
-Chikobava's article, 'On Certain Problems of Soviet Linguistics,' is printed as a matter of dispute."72 In this essay Chikobava accepted Marr's early works on the theory of Caucasian languages, but not the general linguistic theory, and praised his desire to become a Marxist, but denied the thesis on the class nature of language, thus accusing Marr of being "unable to master the method of dialectical materialism and to apply it to linguistics."73
+They met two more times to discuss the text, and on 9 May 1950 the linguistic order was broken again: "In connection with the unsatisfactory state of Soviet linguistics, the editors consider it essential to organize an open diskussiia in Pravda in order to overcome, through kritika i samokritika, stagnation in the development of Soviet linguistics and to give the right direction to further scientific work in this field. ...
+Chikobava's article 'On Certain Problems of Soviet Linguistics,' is printed as a matter of dispute."77 In this essay Chikobava accepted Marr's early works on the theory of Caucasian languages, but not the general linguistic theory, and praised his desire to become a Marxist, but denied the thesis on the class nature of language, thus accusing Marr of being "unable to master the method of dialectical materialism and to apply it to linguistics."78

-Reportedly, Pravda received over two hundred letters in response to the article.74 In numbers, Marrists should have prevailed, but the papers selected for publication constitute a very symmetrical set.
+Reportedly, Pravda received over two hundred letters in response to the article.
+In numbers, Marrists should have prevailed, but the papers selected for publication constitute a very symmetrical set.
 In articles as long as Chikobava's, Meshchaninov praised Marr, and Vinogradov was inconclusive.
 The same structure of one positive, one negative, and one opportunistic letter was preserved in three other issues.
-Every Tuesday, workers and peasants, intelligenty and militsionery, received a sophisticated scholarly-ideological reading in linguistics, knowing neither why it had suddenly become a matter of general political importance, nor what the
+Every Tuesday, workers and peasants, intellectuals and policemen, received a sophisticated scholarly-ideological reading in linguistics, knowing neither why it had suddenly become a matter of general political importance, nor what the truth was.
+Then, on the seventh week, came the following message: "We continue to print articles sent to Pravda in connection with the dispute in Soviet linguistics.
+Today, we publish articles by I. Stalin, 'Concerning Marxism in Linguistics,' and Prof. Chernykh, 'Toward a Critique of Some Theses of the "New Doctrine on Language."